OpenWhere/seating-draft/README.md

 # BlackSky DC Seating Draft
 Outlined below is the algorithm we will use for selecting seats in the new office space.

+You can discuss changes or suggestions by opening a github issue, or by bringing up the topic in the #dc-office-draft slack channel.

+If you want to formally propose a change, open a pull request!
+The team can vote on it in slack and we can merge based on the outcome of the vote.

 ![Labeled floorplan](./labeled_seats.png)

 ## Non-negotiable Terms: